 - Investigating pre-existent and emergent health trends

-- Combating epidemics and disease
+- Combating epidemics, diseases, and health disparities

 - Crafting health policy at the local, state, or national level